antreaslamprou/DeckOfCards.java/readme.md

 4. Student Hall
 5. Time Translator

 ## To view the Java Projects simply dowload the projects and make sure you have Java installed.
-Navigate to the dowload java files directory in your CMD (using cd path/to/dir), and run these two commands:
+Navigate to the dowload java files directory in your CMD (using the command: cd path/to/dir), and run these two commands:
 1. javac name-of-file.java (eg. javac DeckOfCards.java)
 2. java name-of-file (eg. java DeckOfCards)